-The formation of $T_y$ is exactly the same.
-Then, we calculate Cartesian product of these two sets and get a series of $(tx, ty)$ pairs for further translation operations. $\texttt{AUG}(x)$ denotes a set of translated images:
+The process to form $T_y$ follows the same approach as $T_x$.
+We then calculate the Cartesian product of these two sets to obtain a series of $(tx, ty)$ pairs, which are used for further translation operations.
+The function $\texttt{AUG}(x)$ represents a set of translated images generated from these operations:

-Illustrated in Figure~\ref{fig:augmax_inc_v3}, we show the ASRs on different models while varing the value of \texttt{Augmax}.
-The results demonstrate that image tranlations with proper extent can improve black-box transferability.
-However, high-intensity transformations lead to loss of intrintic information of image, thus resulting in loss of attack performance.
-To demonstrate this, we further expand the range of \texttt{Augmax} and plot the attack success rates and specifically translated images at different value of \texttt{Augmax}, see Figure~\ref{fig:augmax_vgg19_semantic}.
-We can observe that a modest extent of translations is worth applying, for example $\texttt{Augmax} = 0.3$, but as the value of \texttt{Augmax} keeping increasing after $\texttt{Augmax} > 0.5$, the attack performance will encounter a serious degradation even on white-box model (VGG-19).
-This further indicates that proper image transformation can promote adversarial transferability, but when the image changes excessively, it can lead to the loss of effective information.
+As illustrated in Figure~\ref{fig:augmax_inc_v3}, we present the Attack Success Rates (ASRs) on various models while varying the value of \texttt{Augmax}.
+The results indicate that image translations within a suitable range can enhance black-box transferability.
+However, overly intense transformations lead to a loss of intrinsic image information, resulting in decreased attack performance.
+To illustrate this effect, we extended the range of \texttt{Augmax} and plotted the attack success rates, along with specifically translated images at different values of \texttt{Augmax}, as shown in Figure~\ref{fig:augmax_vgg19_semantic}.
+It is observed that moderate translation extents, such as $\texttt{Augmax} = 0.3$, are beneficial.
+Yet, when the value of \texttt{Augmax} exceeds 0.5, there is a significant drop in attack performance, even on a white-box model like VGG-19.
+This suggests that while appropriate image transformations can promote adversarial transferability, excessive alterations can result in the loss of crucial information.